 Should we criticise that which we do not understand?
-The communist movement is full of people trying to find mistakes and come up with ‘new ways’ of doing things that are just the old ways of the bourgeioisie.
-They are not involved in any major struggle let alone a successful revolution.
+The communist movement is full of people trying to find mistakes and come up with new ways of doing things that are just the old ways of the bourgeoisie.
+They are not involved in any major struggle, let alone a successful revolution.
 Mao is criticised for the Three Worlds analysis or for nationalism.
-On the other hand Stalin’s picture is erased and Mao’s differences with Stalin are made primary.
-Others carry aloft the picture of Stalin but erase Mao’s picture.
+On the other hand Stalin's picture is erased and Mao's differences with Stalin are made primary.
+Others carry the picture of Stalin aloft but erase Mao's picture.
 Both will lead to revisionism.
 A great revolutionary leader can only be criticised by those who have reached their level of practice and surpassed it.
 This is not a moral question.
 If an armchair revolutionary could come up with a better scientific theory of revolution than Mao, then we would be duty-bound to accept it.
 But science says this is impossible.
 All knowledge comes from practice.
 Either it is your practice or the practice of others.
 If you are not making a revolution yourself, you can only look at the practice of others.

 But which others?
 Lenin and Mao or Lenin and Hoxha?
 Some knowledge is just specific to a task and is not generalisable into a theory.
 Some knowledge has a general application.
-Hoxha was a great revolutionary leader and the history of his revolution is deserving of intense study.
+Hoxha was a great revolutionary leader, and the history of his revolution is deserving of intense study.
 But he only ever claimed to be a Marxist-Leninist, he did not come up with his own new development of theory.

 Lenin led the great October revolution and created a new revolutionary theory for the entire world to follow, he developed the principle of democratic centralism and he analysed imperialism as the last stage of capitalism.